Kwannnnn/DiamondCaveGame/docs/project-plan.md

 ### 18. As an admin I want to be able to influence the game

 ### 19. As a developer I want to have developer console (you can skip some)

 ### 20. As a user I would like to have attractive scenes

 ### 21. As a user I want the HUD to clearly display the current game state

-### 22. As a user I want to have attractive scenes

 ### 23. As a user I want the game to have sounds effects